HMS Guerriere (1806): Career with the French

+Sailing with Duguay-Trouin

-Sailing with Duguay-TrouinGuerrière served with the French Navy during the Napoleonic Wars under Commander Louis Alexis Baudoin, initially trapped in harbour by the Blockade of Saint-Domingue.
+Guerrière served with the French Navy during the Napoleonic Wars under Commander Louis Alexis Baudoin, initially trapped in harbour by the Blockade of Saint-Domingue.
 She was with the 74-gun Duguay-Trouin on 24 July 1803, when the latter ship was spotted by a British ship off Cape Picolet.
 The 74-gun HMS Elephant, under Captain George Dundas gave chase, and the two ships exchanged several broadsides.
 The 18-gun sloop HMS Snake appeared on the north-west quarter, but the Elephant, either because of the appearance of Guerrière to windward, or for another unexplained reason, failed to maintain her position alongside Duguay-Trouin.
 Consequently, both French ships were able to escape.
-However, Duquesne, a 74-gun armed en flûte (removing some or all of her armament), was captured.Duguay-Trouin and Guerrière made for the European coast, eventually making the port of Ferrol in Spain.
+However, Duquesne, a 74-gun armed en flûte (removing some or all of her armament), was captured.

+Duguay-Trouin and Guerrière made for the European coast, eventually making the port of Ferrol in Spain.
 On 29 August they were spotted by the 38-gun frigate HMS Boadicea, under the command of Captain John Maitland.
 Unable to make out what the unknown ships he had sighted were, he gave chase.
 Before nightfall he had discerned that the ships were enemies, but heavy fog made it impossible to determine their disposition until just after midday on 31 August, when it became clear that one of them was a 74 gunner and together, they were more than a match for Boadicea.
 He nevertheless continued to close and tested the Frenchmen's resolve with a broadside.
 After an ineffectual but vocal reply had revealed to him that the French ships were fully manned and armed, Maitland brought his ship about and began to escape.
 The French attempted to pursue but were unable to catch Boadicea, eventually returning to their original course.

 The two ships arrived off Cape Prior on 2 September, when they were again spotted, this time by a British squadron under the command of Commodore Sir Edward Pellew.
 The only ship ready and able to pursue the French was HMS Culloden, under the command of Captain Barrington Dacres.
 He immediately began a pursuit and after a chase, managed to close the French and open fire.
 Duguay-Trouin, being the weathermost ship, got into Corunna first.
 The forts defending the port opened fire on Culloden, but she continued to engage Guerrière, until almost within the port, at which point she hauled off and returned to the squadron.
 Culloden suffered four men wounded, whilst Guerrière had suffered considerable damage to her masts and rigging and had lost six men killed and 15, including her captain and first lieutenant, wounded.